ExMember/exmember.github.io/_posts/2022-04-04-the-value-of-bitcoin.md

 only that it will.

 It is possible to make a lot of money on speculation buy either being lucky or predicting investor sentiment.
-There is no known way to reliable and ethically generate either of those conditions.
+There is no known way to reliably and ethically generate either of those conditions.

 [^fiat-definition]: [Merriam-Webster](https://www.merriam-webster.com/dictionary/fiat)